helenclx/leilukin-site/src/shrines/starwarskotor/articles/faq-same-gender-romance-mods.md

 * **Atton Rand and Male Exile Romance** should be installed after PartySwap.
 If you also use Kreia's Fall In-Game Cutscene, you need to install the compatibility patch provided by Atton Rand and Male Exile Romance.
 * **Visas Marr and Female Exile Romance** needs to be installed at any point after PartySwap.
-* **Alternate Revan Romances REDUX** must be installed after Thematic Obscured Mausoleum Burial (TOMB), by selecting one of the TOMB Compatible installation options.
+* **Alternate Revan Romances REDUX** must be installed after both TSL Expanded Ending and Thematic Obscured Mausoleum Burial (TOMB), by selecting the installation option that is compatible with both mods.

 Otherwise, you may install my same-gender romance mods at any point after KOTOR 1 Community Patch (for {{ cite "KotOR 1" }} mods) or The Sith Lords Restored Content Mod (for {{ cite "KotOR 2" }} mods).